-Anthony and Kevin finally relaunched You’re Among Friends in the late summer of 2015 with Adrian Higgins on drums.
-Right off the bat, they started working on full band arrangements of the songs that were left behind by the previous lineup.
-They also revamped an old song of Anthony’s called “The Opposite,” which was originally attempted for the In Due Time EP.
-Along the way, Anthony brought in a brand new song called “Any Day Now” and he co-wrote “A Way to Get Away” with Kevin.
-Over the next few months, the band sprinkled these songs into their set lists when they played at venues like the Happy Dog, the Euclid Tavern, Wilbert’s, and the Grog Shop.
-Anthony, Kevin and Adrian recorded this new batch of songs throughout the first half of 2016.
+Anthony and Kevin were joined by drummer Adrian Higgins in the late summer of 2015.
+Over the next few months, the band sprinkled some new songs into their set lists when they played at venues like the Happy Dog, the Euclid Tavern, Wilbert’s, and the Grog Shop.
+Anthony, Kevin and Adrian recorded ten new songs throughout the first half of 2016.
 Early on in the mixing process that June, it was announced that the band was parting ways with Adrian.
-Drummer Chris Szuch joined the band just in time to play at the CD release party at the Euclid Tavern.
+Drummer Chris Szuch joined the band in time to play at the release party at the Euclid Tavern.

-In January 2017, Scene Magazine featured You’re Among Friends as their ‘Band of the Week’ as the group celebrated their tenth anniversary by playing at Wilbert’s.
-Leading up to that show, the guys worked on full band arrangements for a few songs from Anthony’s solo albums.
-“I’m Happier Now,” “You Lost Interest First,” and “Back to Work Tomorrow” all became highlights of their live sets.
-That February, CBS Cleveland mentioned the band in their ‘The Best Places to See Indie Rock in Cleveland’ piece by saying “on an average night, Wilbert’s hosts sublime indie groups like You’re Among Friends.”
+In January 2017, Cleveland Scene featured You’re Among Friends as their ‘Band of the Week’ as the group celebrated their tenth anniversary by playing at Wilbert’s.
+A couple of weeks later, CBS Cleveland mentioned the band in their ‘The Best Places to See Indie Rock in Cleveland’ piece by saying “on an average night, Wilbert’s hosts sublime indie groups like You’re Among Friends.”
 After a few more shows that spring at the Beachland Tavern, the Happy Dog, and the Grog Shop, the band was headed for yet another lineup change.
 Anthony and Kevin played shows as an acoustic duo at the Winchester and Now That’s Class that June to try to keep the momentum going.